Web Technik

 Why was Web Technik closed?

 The history of Web Technik goes back a little before its formation in 1994 and is something of a history of the WWW.
+Web Technik was probably the first web site design company operating in the region and one of few in the UK.

 My background